 Brye also argues evidence extending from the December 2017 interception order should have been suppressed because the State exceeded the permissible scope of the order in intercepting communications occurring outside of Nebraska.
 Brye contends § 86-293(3) limits a court's authority to grant an application for interception to only those communications occurring within its territorial jurisdiction.
-Because the parties acknowledge the State intercepted some of Brye's communications of out-of-state communication occurred beyond the territorial jurisdiction of the court.
+Because the parties acknowledge the State intercepted some of Brye's communications while he was in Texas, Brye argues this interception of out-of-state communication occurred beyond the territorial jurisdiction of the court.

 We disagree with Brye's interpretation of this jurisdictional statutory requirement.
 Section 86-293(3) permits a court to approve an "interception of wire, electronic, or oral communications or mobile telephone communications within the territorial jurisdiction of the court."
-"Intercept" under this section is defined as "the aural or other acquisition of the contents of any wire, electronic, or oral communication through the use of any electronic, mechanical, or other device."10 "Aural transfer," in turn, is defined as "a transfer containing the human voice at any point between and including the point of origin and the point of reception."11
+"Intercept" under this section is defined as "the aural or other acquisition of the contents of any wire, electronic, or oral communication through the use of any electronic, mechanical, or other device."
+"Aural transfer," in turn, is defined as "a transfer containing the human voice at any point between and including the point of origin and the point of reception."
+"It

 [7] Explicit in the definition of aural transfer is the proposition that aural communication occurs at the communication's origin or point of reception and any point in between.
 As such, the location of any interception of those communications must also be measured at the communication's origin or point of reception and any point along the transfer where the communication is redirected and first heard.
-Because the interception occurs both at the origin or point of reception and where the communication is redirected and first heard, both of these
+Because the interception occurs both at the origin or point of reception and where the communication is redirected and first heard, both of these locations must be considered when deciding whether interception is within a court's territorial jurisdiction.

-10 Neb.
+&lt;sup>10 Neb.
 Rev. Stat. § 86-280 (Reissue 2014).

-11 Neb.
+&lt;sup>11 Neb.
 Rev. Stat. § 86-273 (Reissue 2014).